 - Vocational training centres in the refugee camps Aw-Barre and Shedder (Somali Region) have been established and accredited.

-- 240 vocational school teachers have taken part in further training.
-More than 12,000 trainees are benefiting from improved teaching.
+- More than 280 vocational trainers have taken part in further training.
+More than 14,700 students are benefiting from improved teaching as a result.

-- The programme is an example of the application of the Comprehensive Refugee Response Framework (CRRF) in Ethiopia.
+- The project is regarded as an example of the implementation of the Comprehensive Refugee Response Framework (CRRF) in Ethiopia.